 JTA Supermarkets Limited ("JTA") is one of the largest supermarket chains in Trinidad and Tobago, West Indies.
-Incorporated in 1988, it is owned and operated by a family with over seventy (70) years of experience in the Industry.
+Incorporated in 1988, it is owned and operated by a family with over eighty (80) years of experience in the industry.

 The Company is a member of the J.T.
 Allum Group of Companies.
-Its parent company, J.T.
-Allum & Co.
-Ltd. was incorporated in 1943 and first operated as a small grocery store on 100 High Street, San Fernando.
+It started as a partnership with J.T.
+Allum & Company in 1934 and first operated as a small grocery store on 100 High Street, San Fernando.
 Over the decades, it has grown into a significant business group in the country focusing on property development and food retailing.

-JTA currently has four (4) convenient store locations that are situated primarily in the south and central of the country.
-Each location has a retail footprint ranging from 20,000 to 30,000 square feet and provides a modern and spacious shopping experience for its many generations of customers:
+JTA currently has five (5) convenient store locations that are situated primarily in the south and central of the country.
+Each location has a retail footprint ranging from 20,000 to 50,000 square feet and provides a modern and spacious shopping experience for its many generations of customers.

 Carlton Centre - This branch is located in the heart of the bustling downtown core of the City of San Fernando and it also serves as the Company’s Head Office.